defi-wonderland/EBO-agent/README.md

 # ebo-agent

-The Epoch Block Oracle (EBO) is an open-source tool designed to monitor indexed blockchains, track their latest blocks, and suggest updates for the corresponding block in each chain epoch.
+The Epoch Block Oracle (EBO) introduces the use of an optimistic oracle ([Prophet](https://docs.prophet.tech/)), enabling any off-chain agent to interact with it by creating requests, proposing responses, or disputing responses in a permissionless manner.
+This document outlines a comprehensive implementation strategy for the agent responsible for automating all workflows associated with EBO.
+Within this document, you will find a detailed presentation of the high-level architecture, code design, process flows, technology stack, and project estimations.

 ## Table of contents